Hal Lublin

-Career
+Biography

+Originally from Philadelphia, Lublin was a fan of animation and comic books as a child.
+He graduated from Syracuse University in 1999.
+In 2000, he moved to Los Angeles and subsequently developed asthma due to the climate.
+Lublin's first voice acting job was an unpaid role for the Haunted Mansion's Club 33.

 Lublin has studied improvisational comedy with The Groundlings, The Second City, and iO West.
+At his Second City Graduation, he was invited to do voice work for the anime for Read or Die, leading to additional voice work.
 He does voice work, including animation, commercials, and video games.
 He voiced a lead character in the animated series Slammo & Sloshie.
 Since 2006, Lublin has been featured in a video series for Symantec as Hal, The IT Admin.

 Lublin co-creates UN-imations with Len Peralta, which are improvised pieces of art in which Lublin provides a voice and Peralta must create a drawing from scratch based upon that voice.
 It was announced in September 2015 that Lublin would be appearing in season six of The Venture Bros.
+He voiced the characters Wide Wale and Manolo.
 He is a frequent guest on EW Radio's L.A.
 Daily on Sirius XM.

 Podcasts

 Lublin has been a WorkJuice player on the Thrilling Adventure Hour starting in 2005, when it started as a stage show at M Bar in Los Angeles, through the end of its formal run in 2015.
-His roles included the announcer for the segment Beyond Belief, Gummy to Craig Cackowski's Banjo in Mooonshine Holler, Phillip Fathom, and numerous other recurring characters.
+His roles included the announcer for the segment Beyond Belief, Gummy to Craig Cackowski's Banjo in Moonshine Holler, Phillip Fathom, and numerous other recurring characters.
+Through the Thrilling Adventure Hour, Lublin met Jackson Publick, which led to his role on The Venture Bros.